Syntomic cycle classes and prismatic Poincar\'e duality

 \subsection{Conventions}

-Fix a prime $p$ throughout, and for a ring $R$ that is known to be $p$-complete, $\D(R)$ will always denote the category of derived $p$-complete $R$-complexes.
+Fix a prime $p$ throughout.
+By ``rings'' we mean commutative rings.
 Everything is animated or derived unless otherwise stated, that is: \begin{itemize} \item By ``categories'' we mean $\infty$-categories, unless we say ``$1$-categories''; \item By ``modules'' we mean complexes, unless we say ``classical modules''; \item By ``rings'' we mean animated rings, unless we say ``classical rings''; \item \ldots \end{itemize} But by ``sets'' we still mean $0$-groupoids, because we have ``animas'' for $\infty$-groupoids.